projectacrn/acrn-hypervisor/doc/tutorials/using_windows_as_uos.rst

 * ``--ovmf /home/acrn/work/OVMF.fd``:
   Make sure it points to your OVMF binary path.

+* ``--windows``:
+  Specify this to use the Windows ORACLE virtio device when enabling secure boot in Windows; otherwise, the REDHAT virtio device will be used.

 Secure Boot Enabling
 ********************
 Refer to the steps in :ref:`How-to-enable-secure-boot-for-windows` for